Lautaro-De-Lucia/ETL_Podcast_Download_Pipeline/README.md

 ## Description
 This is a straightforward ETL Process to download podcasts from [Google Podcasts](https://podcasts.google.com/).
 The project started as a basic Jupyter Notebook but has been further improved to be a fully automated [Airflow](https://airflow.apache.org/) pipeline that can run on a schedule. <br>
 The project reads podcast URLs from a [text file](podcast_urls.txt) and one-by-one scrapes the sites for both the audio file and metadata about the podcast.
-The metadata is stored to a local Sqlite database that gets updated every time the pipeline is run.
+The metadata is stored to a local SQLite database that gets updated every time the pipeline is run.
 The audio files are downloaded to a directory of choice.
 Additional configurations parameters are found in the [configuration](config.yaml) file.

 ## Running the Pipeline as a Jupyter Notebook